 The firm created Disneyland’s Enchanted Tiki Room, which opened in 1963, and the thatched-roof backdrop of “Gilligan’s Island,” which debuted in 1964.
 Oceanic Arts supplied sets for everything from an Otto Preminger film to “Saved by the Bell” and “Forrest Gump.”
 They decorated Trader Vic’s in Beverly Hills and various Don the Beachcomber franchises, as well as The Royal Hawaiian in Laguna Beach, the Bali Hai in San Diego, and the Tiki Ti in Hollywood.

-Other important mid-century tiki designers include Steve Crane, who ran the high-profile 1950s Beverly Hills tiki restaurant Luau and the Sheraton chain hotel restaurant Kon-Tiki across the United States.
-His Steve Crane Associates created beautiful, double-walled ceramic mugs for his restaurants.
+Other important mid-century tiki influencers include Steve Crane, who ran the high-profile 1950s Beverly Hills tiki restaurant Luau and the Sheraton chain hotel restaurant Kon-Tiki across the United States.
+Designer Florian Gabriel created beautiful, double-walled ceramic mugs for Crane’s restaurants.
 Paul Marshall Products made a peanut-like tiki mug, as well as salt and pepper shakers and other kitchenware.

-Philippine-born Andres Bumatay was a well-known 1960s tiki carver in Southern California, who created the pattern for several popular tiki mugs, produced by companies like Otagiri.
+Philippine-born Andres Bumatay was a well-known 1960s tiki carver in Southern California, who also created a mug for the Islander in Stockton, California, produced by Otagiri.
 Some companies like San Francisco’s Otagiri Manufacturing Company, or OMC, and Orchids of Hawaii, which often knocked off Otagiri and provided tiki mugs to many restaurants along the eastern seaboard, had their mugs produced in Japan.
 Desert Ceramics made many mugs for Don the Beachcomber.

 Alec Yuill-Thornton designed the logo for Tiki Bob’s in San Francisco, which was turned into a tiki mug.
-This tiki resembled a beady-eyed owl sculpture carved into the trunk of a tree, and was widely copied.
+Inspired by the African Fang mask style, this tiki resembled a beady-eyed owl sculpture carved into the trunk of a tree, and was widely copied.
 Libbey, Red Wing, Frankoma, Wedgwood, and other esteemed ceramics and glass companies also produced tiki mugs in the mid-20th century.
 In the 1960s, tiki mugs were also sold as incomplete craft projects for hobbyists to paint and fire.